multivendorx/woocommerce-catalog-enquiry/readme.txt

-﻿=== WooCommerce Catalog Enquiry ===
+﻿=== WC Catalog Enquiry ===
 Contributors: dualcube, greyparrots, itzmekhokan
 Tags: catalog, woocommerce catalog, product catalog, woocommerce catalog enquiry, woocommerce product enquiry, woocommerce enquiry form, woocommerce catalogue only, product catalogue, catalog for woocommerce, catalog mode, remove add to cart
 Donate link: https://wc-marketplace.com/donate
-Requires at least: 4.2
+Requires at least: 4.4
-Tested up to: 4.9.5
+Tested up to: 5.2.1
 Requires PHP: 5.6
-Stable tag: 3.1.7
+Stable tag: 3.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Catalog Enquiry is the most feature enriched WordPress catalog plugin.
+WC Catalog Enquiry is the most feature enriched WordPress catalog plugin.
 Now start your online catalog in minutes!

 == Description ==
-WooCommerce Catalog Enquiry converts your WooCommerce store into a catalog site, fully or partially.
+WC Catalog Enquiry converts your WooCommerce store into a catalog site, fully or partially.
 With this feature enriched plugin one can have both shop and catalog simultaneously.
 In addition, one can also use this plugin to get product enquiries from buyers via enquiry form.
 Install it now and create your own catalog site over just a few clicks.

 * [Demo](http://wcmpdemos.com/addon/catalog_enquiry/my-account/)
 * [Documentation](https://wc-marketplace.com/knowledgebase/woocommerce-catalog-enquiry-pro-wcmp/)

 > Go Pro!
-Try our all new [WooCommerce Catalog Enquiry Pro](https://wc-marketplace.com/product/woocommerce-catalog-enquiry-pro/).
+Try our all new [WC Catalog Enquiry Pro](https://wc-marketplace.com/product/woocommerce-catalog-enquiry-pro/).

-= WooCommerce Catalog Enquiry Features =
+= WC Catalog Enquiry Features =
 Following is a non-comprehensive list of the FREE features of our catalog plugin:

 * Hide "Add to Cart" button from single product page or any other page (catalog, shop etc.)